 For those who are interested, here are a few “girias” from Minas that I learned…

-fragar – sacar/to understand (very common)
+fragar: sacar/to understand (very common)

-passar fina– dar uma dica/give a tip
+passar fina: dar uma dica/give a tip

-I believe that the guy we were with knew the owner, this older woman, but she welcomed us and treated us as if we were her family or old friends, not customers.
+I believe that the guy we were with knew the owner, who was an elderly woman, but she welcomed us all and treated us as if we were her family or old friends, not customers.
 The large kitchen looked incredibly ancient (with one of those old stoves that I don’t think I have ever even seen in real life)…and of course the food was delicious.

 Even though I can’t turn back the clocks of time and go back to student life, I think at the very least, I know where I will be spending my next Carnaval…